ericfrederich/smlinux/README.md

 ## **How do I create my rom file?**

-Backup your cartridge to z64 format with a cartridge dumper such as Retrode2.
+Backup your cartridge to z64 format with a cartridge dumper such as a Retrode2.
- &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; [Dragonbox Store](https://www.dragonbox.de/en/accessories/cartridge-dumper/retrode2-with-all-plugins) &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; [StoneGamer](https://stoneagegamer.com/retrode-2-cart-reader-rom-dumper-for-super-nintendo-genesis-more.html)
+ &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; [Dragonbox Store](https://www.dragonbox.de/en/accessories/cartridge-dumper/retrode2-with-all-plugins) &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; [Stoneage Gamer](https://stoneagegamer.com/retrode-2-cart-reader-rom-dumper-for-super-nintendo-genesis-more.html)

 ## **How do I remove everything the script created during install?**